 Todd’s horrified.
 Let’s not forget that Todd is not an angel nor blameless in a lot of ways, but Todd is horrified because Billy’s actions put their adoption potential at risk with Summer.
 Todd’s reaction comes from that angle rather than the fact that Billy’s hit somebody.

-What was the filming scenes like to punch?
+What was the punching scenes like to film?

 Chris [Gascoyne] is amazing to work with.
 We had a fight co-ordinator and we all discussed how we felt it should come across because I still wanted to keep it in the confines that was Billy.
 But I think viewers be shocked – I was certainly shocked to read it when I first got the scripts!
 It’s going to be interesting!